 I want to share the inspiring story of two of our Outback Links volunteers, Michael and Wendy* who have been travelling around their home state of Queensland to support farming families experiencing isolation.
+Their story sharing of the children who don’t expect much.

 They have been a source of hope and encouragement for a number of families this year.
 As retirees, Michael and Wendy had plans to visit their grandchildren overseas in 2020.
 COVID-19 saw those plans fall through.